What to Expect in Summer and Fall 2021

 Online courses at LFCC require a significant amount of interaction with Canvas, the Learning Management System, and many require real-time class sessions using the Zoom web-conferencing tool.
 In order to be successful in online classes, students must have substantial access to a computer with hi-speed internet connectivity.

 LFCC has a limited number of loaner laptops available if you do not have the technology tools needed.
 Computer labs and the library will also be available with wifi to serve students who need stable internet access, or a quiet space to work.

 No matter the format of your classes, all LFCC students have access to the same resources and support services such as advising, tutoring, library services and more.
 These services are offered in a variety of formats to meet students where they are and delivered in the safest manner possible.
-Beginning in the summer all student services will be available through zoom or in person.
+All student services are available through zoom or in person.
 We welcome you to choose how you like to best communicate, chat, zoom, phone or in person.
 If you need any help reach out at https://lfcc.edu/contact-us/.

 There are a number of actions that we have taken in response to the pandemic.
 A hazard assessment has been performed of our facilities early on and we made a number of changes to how we do business that we expect to carry on for some time.
 We have modified how we staff our front facing offices, handle room capacities for social distancing and developed a system for how we monitor cases on campus whether its with students, faculty or staff.